 Much of it has to do with brain structure and the way in which we deal with every situation that arises during our day-to-day operations.

 You see, the process of meditation, if done regularly, has the ability to help remove accumulated stress, increasing energy and health, positively.
 Several studies have actual found that meditators brain structure includes a bigger/stronger prefrontal cortex.

 What does this mean?

-This in laments terms means that what some call the "higher level thinker" and "emotional regulator" part of the brain is more prominent, and suggests that meditation may be associated with areas of the brain important for sensory, cognitive and emotional processing.
+This in laments terms means that what some call the “higher level thinker” and “emotional regulator” part of the brain is more prominent.
+Suggesting that meditation may be associated with areas of the brain important for sensory, cognitive and emotional processing.

-However, morning meditation can be another tool you add to your arsenal to improve many different facets of your life, included energy levels.
+However, morning meditation can be another tool to improve many different facets of your life, including energy levels.

-Meditation in the morning can help create a daily routine, just like with a daily exercise routine.
-It can also be a great time to perform meditation, because oftentimes our mornings are slightly less hectic (loud), then the afternoon or evening can be.
+Meditation in the morning can help create a daily routine, just like with daily exercise.
+Oftentimes, for some, mornings are slightly less hectic (loud), then the afternoon or evening can be.

-When you feel less stressed out, and have more focus within your mind, you may have more confidence to get through your day.
+When less stressed, and more focus within your mind, you may have more confidence to get through your day.
 This can lead to further motivation!

-* Don't think you have time to meditate in the morning?
-Check out this quick 1-minute morning mediation routine at Headspace.com.
+* Don’t think you have time to meditate in the morning?
+Check out this quick 1-minute morning mediation routine on Headspace.

 Meditation in it’s long list of principles and positive benefits is known to help with not just physical relaxation, and calm, but also helping to foster psychological balance and coping.